MartinAriasV/Explorador-de-Emociones/docs/APP_BLUEPRINT.md

   };
 }

+const isServer = typeof window === 'undefined';

 /**
  * Builds the complete, simulated request object for the error message.
- * It safely tries to get the current authenticated user.
+ * It safely tries to get the current authenticated user only on the client.
  * @param context The context of the failed Firestore operation.
  * @returns A structured request object.
  */
 function buildRequestObject(context: SecurityRuleContext): SecurityRuleRequest {
   let authObject: FirebaseAuthObject | null = null;

+  // Only attempt to get user auth information on the client side. if (!isServer) {
     try {
-    // Safely attempt to get the current user. const firebaseAuth = getAuth();
+      const firebaseAuth = getAuth();
       const currentUser = firebaseAuth.currentUser;
       if (currentUser) {
         authObject = buildAuthObject(currentUser);
       }
     } catch {
       // This will catch errors if the Firebase app is not yet initialized.
-    // In this case, we'll proceed without auth information.
+      // We proceed without auth info.
+    }
   }

   return {